-Dr Catherine Elliott has spent over 20 years working in the British television industry.
+Dr Catherine Elliott has spent over 25 years working in the British television industry.
 She has made numerous high-profile documentaries and drama-documentaries, and also worked in drama, children’s and educational programming.
 Her passion is observational documentary.
+She is Course Leader for the MA Film and Television Production at ARU.

-Catherine is new to academia, joining Anglia Ruskin in 2012.
+Catherine moved into academia when she joined Anglia Ruskin in 2012.
 Up to then she directed and series produced on a broad range of award-winning single films and documentary series for the BBC, Channel Four and Thames Television on flagship strands such as Cutting Edge, Modern Times, Inside Story, Dispatches and Rough Justice.
 Until 2009 year she was a senior staff producer/director at the BBC’s Documentaries and Specialist Features Department.

 Acclaimed work includes two documentaries about Angela Cannings, which gained unprecedented access to a high-profile murder prosecution, and an award-winning drama-documentary, Angel of Death – the Story of Beverly Allitt.